marionettejs/backbone.marionette/docs/marionette.collectionview.md

 ### "render" event

-A "render:collection" / `onRenderCollection` event will also be fired.
+A "render:children" / `onRenderChildren` event will also be fired.
 This allows you to add more than one callback to execute after the view is rendered, and allows parent views and other parts of the application to know that the view was rendered.